 This will do the screening and stop.
-The process involves the use of tools from Spectral Graph Theory and utilizes the three threshold values indicated above: avgerr, bigerr and thdiss.
+The process involves the use of tools from Spectral Graph Theory using the three threshold values indicated above: avgerr, bigerr and thdiss.
 The redundant and fragmented structures are printed on screen as well as in the file screening.log.
-The MOPAC2016 ouput files are gathered in tsdirLL_FA, and use filenames initiated by "REPEAT" and "DISCNT", which refer to repeated and disconnected (i.e., fragmented) structures, respectively.
-Please check these structures and, if needed, change the above parameters.
+When you start obtaining these structures, please check them and change the above parameters if needed.

 Should you change some of the above parameters (avgerr, bigerr, thdiss), you need to redo the screening with the new parameters: